Select therapeutic use:

 Chronic hepatitis C genotype 1 infection, in combination with peginterferon alfa and ribavirin in adult patients with compensated liver disease, including cirrhosis, who are previously untreated or who have failed previous interferon and ribavirin therapy including prior null responders, partial responders, and relapsers.
 Not for use as monotherapy.

 ≥18yrs: Take with food.
-800mg three times daily.
+800mg three times (every 7–9hrs) daily.
 Start after 4 weeks therapy with peginterferon and ribavirin.
 Without cirrhosis: continue treatment as indicated by HCV-RNA levels at Weeks 8, 12, and 24 (see full labeling).
 With cirrhosis: continue for 44 weeks.
 Do not reduce dose.
 Discontinue if HCV-RNA levels indicate futility (see full labeling).

-<18yrs: not recommended.
+<18yrs: not established.